abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 this project is open source and you can contribute to it

-some resources used to make this project
+some resources used to make this project:
 ```
 https://maximorlov.com/send-a-file-with-axios-in-nodejs/
 https://stackoverflow.com/questions/68499998/how-can-i-send-a-picture-with-the-discord-api-and-python-requests